abhisheklalwani/Online-Book-Store-Pygmy.com-V2.0/README.md

 ### To run the server locally

 1. Define the ip and ports of order, catalog and front end server by editing the `env.cfg` file.
-For running locally make the IPs for the server as `http://<public_ip_of _local_vm>`.
+For running locally make the IPs for the server as `http://<public_ip_of_local_vm>`.
 2. Now, on your local machine, run the `runme.sh` file which deploy all the dockers and then trigger the client.py for starting the traffic.
 USAGE: `. ./runme.sh`.
 3. You can observe the results of this run in different log files that should be accumulated under the folder `logs`. `client.log` in the main folder will contain the logs of `client.py` script.